In this guide, you’ll learn how to write deduction and contribution changes to Finch’s deductions API endpoints.

 to list the available deduction types and configurations for the provider associated with the access tokenDELETE /employer/benefits/{benefit_id}/individuals

-* to unenroll individuals from a deduction
+* to unenroll individuals from a deduction/employer/benefits

 endpoints will contain a job_id